Allergies in Lockdown

 Hay fever sufferer

-With this brilliant weather set to stay, this is often the time of year when people living with Hay fever dread the start of the grass pollen season.
+As we start to see some warmer weather arriving, this is often the time of year when people living with Hay fever dread the start of the grass pollen season.
 Combine this with living in the midst of a global COVID 19 pandemic and it is no wonder that calls to our helpline are on the rise.

-The reality is, living in lockdown won’t stop allergies such as Hay fever from flaring up.
+The reality is, living with covid restrictions won’t stop allergies such as Hay fever from flaring up.
 In fact, this time at home means other respiratory allergies such as those caused by house dust mite or pets can be increasingly challenging to manage.
 This means it’s even more important this year for you to consider ways in which you can help alleviate the symptoms and create a more comfortable living space.

 Here is some information to enable you to manage your allergies at home.